cbarkinozer/Java/Spring/Spring.md

 @**JoinColumn**:
 ```java
 ```
-(Deprecated)@**ForeignKey**: It used to be used to add and customize a foreign key to the table, it is now deprecated.
+@**ForeignKey**(Deprecated): It used to be used to add and customize a foreign key to the table, it is now deprecated.
-(Deprecated)@**Index**:  It used to be used to add index to the table, it is now deprecated.
+@**Index**(Deprecated):  It used to be used to add index to the table, it is now deprecated.
 The same index could be used for more than one column.

 **H2 Database**: H2 is a lightweight relational database management system written in Java that can be embedded in Java applications or run in client-server mode.
 To use H2, add dependency to pom.xml file than change application.properties file.